Pulkit-s21/menu/README.md

 # menu
-creating a menu with dynamic content and using JS to add filters and other features to it
+creating a menu with hard content and using JS to add filters and other features to it